aleksandar-cakic/Mastermind/README.md

 - `npm run bundle` (in a separate terminal) for webpack/react/index.html
 - Navigate to `http://localhost:3000`or `http://localhost:4000` in browser, depending on the port used (will show port number in Express Terminal)
 - App was tested on Google Chrome
+- 'main' branch was used for the project. 'update1' branch has most up-to-date functional app

 # HOW TO PLAY THE GAME
 - Choose difficulty by clicking on 'Easy', 'Normal', 'Hard' or 'Unfair' (Normal is default)